-- Staff Code of Conduct which sets out information about the standards of behaviour expected of all staff members - b.
-Work Health and Safety Statement which identifies the obligations imposed by work health and safety legislation on the School and staff members - c.
-Discrimination, Harassment and Bullying Statement for Employees, Contractors and Volunteers which summarises obligations in relation to unlawful discrimination, harassment and bullying - d.
-Complaints Handling Policy and Procedures which provides the steps to be taken by the School to respond to complaints raised by parents and students or other stakeholders.
-However, allegations of reportable conduct by staff are to be addressed by the procedures in this document (see Section 7 below). - e.
-Social Networking Policy which sets out directions to staff regarding the use of social networking platforms in the course of their employment or dealings with the School and its students - f.
-Driving Students in Vehicles Policy and Procedures which sets out the child safety requirements if staff are required to transport students in a school bus, private vehicle or taxi. - g.
+- a.
+Staff Code of Conduct (AS14) which sets out information about the standards of behaviour expected of all staff members.
+Volunteers are also required to be aware of the expectations of conduct expressed in the Staff Code of Conduct. - b.
+Work Health and Safety Statement (AS16) which identifies the obligations imposed by work health and safety legislation on the School and staff members - c.
+Discrimination, Harassment and Bullying Statement for Employees, Contractors and Volunteers (AS04) which summarises obligations in relation to unlawful discrimination, harassment and bullying - d.
+Complaints Handling Policy and Procedures (AS08) which provides the steps to be taken by the School in relation to complaints. , It should be noted that allegations of reportable conduct by staff are to be addressed by the procedures in this document (see Section 7 below). - e.
+Social Networking Policy (AS19) which sets out directions to staff regarding the use of social networking platforms in the course of their employment or dealings with the School and its students - f.
+Driving Students in Vehicles Policy and Procedures (AS09) which sets out the child safety requirements if staff are required to transport students in a school bus, private vehicle or taxi. - g.
 Student Discipline/Behaviour Management Plan/Student Code of Conduct/Student Welfare Policies and Procedures including Anti-bullying policies and procedures. - h.
-Working with Children Check Policy and Procedures which sets out the procedures to be followed to ensure that all persons engaged in child-related work at the School have a Working with Children Check clearance that is verified and recorded by the School.
+Working with Children Check Policy and Procedures (AS34)which sets out the procedures to be followed to ensure that all persons engaged in child-related work at the School have a Working with Children Check clearance that is verified and recorded by the School.